-Wisconsin is blessed with many wonderful trout streams that have prolific mayfly, stonefly and caddis hatches that create great opportunities for fly fishing for brook, rainbow and brown trout throughout the state.
-The state also offers a wide variety of trout waters to fish, from the spring creeks in the driftless area, to the freestone streams of central and northen Wisconsin, to the Great Lake tributaries.
-Most of the content for this website is based on fly fishing for trout in Northern Wisconsin.
-Although, it would also apply to any of the freestone trout streams of central Wisconsin.
+Wisconsin is blessed with over 13,000 miles of beautiful trout streams that have prolific mayfly, stonefly and caddis hatches which create great opportunities for fly fishing for brook, rainbow and brown trout throughout the trout season.
+The state also offers a variety of stream types to fly fish, from the driftless area spring creeks in Southwest Wisconsin to the freestone streams of central and northen Wisconsin, as well as the Great Lake tributaries for steelhead and salmon fishing.
+Most of the content for this website is based on many years of fly fishing for trout in Northern Wisconsin.
+Although, most of the information will also apply to any of the freestone trout streams of central Wisconsin.

-Northern Wisconsin freestone trout streams have an abundance of mayfly, stonefly, caddisflies and other aquatic insects that hatch throughout the Wisconsin trout fly fishing season.
-See the Wisconsin mayfly hatch chart for more detailed information about the various mayfly hatches for some great fly fishing opportunities during the trout fishing season.
+Northern Wisconsin freestone trout streams, such as the Bois Brule and Namekagon River have an abundance of mayfly, stonefly, caddisflies and other aquatic insects that hatch throughout the Wisconsin trout fishing season.
+If you are not familiar with the various mayfly species and when they hatch see the Wisconsin Mayfly Hatch Chart for more detailed information about the various mayfly hatches.
+For the new 2016 Wisconsin trout fishing regulations see: Wisconsin Trout fishing regulations, 2015-2016.